CharlieDinh/pFedMe/README.md

   - Access data/Mnist and run: "python3 generate_iid_20users.py"

 - To generate niid Synthetic:
   - Access data/Synthetic and run: "python3 generate_synthetic_05_05.py".
-Similar to MNIST data, the Synthetic data is configurable with number of users and numbers of labels for each user.
+Similar to MNIST data, the Synthetic data is configurable with number of users and the numbers of labels for each user.

 - The datasets also are available to download at: https://drive.google.com/drive/folders/1vTrQzE3Ww-Oc0c3apFt8tkRvw5eW07eL

 # Produce experiments and figures

-- There is a main file "main.py" which allows to run the experiment.
+- There is a main file "main.py" which allows running the experiment.

-- To produce the comparision experiment for pFedMe using MNIST dataset:
+- To produce the comparison experiments for pFedMe using MNIST dataset:
 ![MNIST](https://user-images.githubusercontent.com/44039773/82981428-6795d080-a02f-11ea-9e0b-9da210354975.png)

 - Strongly Convex Case: